 Tip #84: Personalise the training to the role

 Compliance can look very different even to people working in the same company.
-For example, in pharmaceuticals, those working in manufacturing will need clear messages on safety and quality, whereas in sales bribery and corruption, gift-giving and competition awareness will be paramount.
+For example, in pharmaceuticals, those working in manufacturing will need clear messages on safety and quality, whereas in sales it is bribery and corruption, gift-giving and competition awareness that will be paramount.
 Map compliance risks across the company so you have it all covered and give the right information to the right people.

 Success in compliance hinges as much on your people skills, specifically your abilities as a salesperson, as it does on your technical know-how.
 Look at how you currently sell compliance messages to your team.
 Are you winning them over?
-Do you pique interest, generate intrigue and excitement in your compliance initiatives and schmooze to win people round?
+Do you pique interest, generate intrigue and excitement in your compliance initiatives and schmooze to win people around?
 Perhaps your ability to sell the idea is what's holding you back.
 Step up your efforts to get their buy-in and take them with you.
 Aggression doesn't help to solve issues.

 Tip #86: Open questions = open mind

 When interviewing witnesses or whistle-blowers, keep an open mind.
-Making assumptions or reaching conclusions too soon can make you blinkered and stop you seeing the true scale of a problem.
+Making assumptions or reaching conclusions too soon can make you blinkered and stop you from seeing the true scale of a problem.
 Use plenty of open questions, "What is the problem?", "Is there anything else I need to know?", as well as utterances "Uh-huh…", "I see…" and "Go on…" so the story unfolds naturally and you don't interrupt the flow.

 Tip #87: Grow your professional network